IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

 workflow_access_type
   Access type for the workflow when the workflow is created.

+  The access type determines which users can view the workflow steps and edit the step notes.

   | **required**: False
   | **type**: str
   | **default**: Public